curiosag/picoservice/README.md

 - add scatter/gather semantics at least, see [this](https://dsf.berkeley.edu/papers/cidr11-bloom.pdf) for consistency requirements
 - a compiler and integration to a source language.
 There shouldn't be a 2nd form needed for programs to get a picoservice-executed function
 - find a field of application, perhaps long running processes with big chunks as primitives like in a workflow system, just that you write your workflows in plan Java or whatever
+- travel backwards in time to the 70ies to find hardware that is actually supportive of this kind of parallelism.

 ## somewhat related